cty20010831/Stop_Signal_Model_Fitting/README.md

 One thing to notice is that under the **Advanced** section, users can specify whether they want to include trigger failure in the model, alongside prior settings for all parameters and upper and lower bounds of integration.
 <img src="BEESTS/screeshots/BEESTS_advanced.png">

-Due to the mismatch of `libRblas.dylib` file with my mac operation system (silicon vs. intel-based mac), I adapted the [analysis script] (BEESTS/analysis.R), which should originally be called to run after clicking **Run** under the **Analysis** section.
+Due to the mismatch of `libRblas.dylib` file with my mac operation system (silicon vs. intel-based mac), I adapted the [analysis script](BEESTS/analysis.R), which should originally be called to run after clicking **Run** under the **Analysis** section.
 Users can now run:
 ```bash
 cd BEESTS